 3. Transfer the drawing to watercolor paper using faint pencil lines.

 4. Stretch the watercolor paper so it doesn't buckle during painting.
 This involves thoroughly wetting the paper, causing it to expand, and then firmly securing it to a board.
 As it dries, it becomes taut as a drum.
-This step is unnecessary if 300# watercolor paper is used.

 6. Save the white areas that will receive no paint.
 This can be accomplished by brushing on liquid mask (aka frisket), covering areas with masking tape, masking an area with plain water, or carefully painting around the areas that will remain white.